sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/05-combinational-logic.md

 ### Canonical form

-Basic SoP and PoS expressions are in canonical form.
-Each term will contain all variables, in normal or complement form.
+Each term contains all variables in either normal or complement form.
+SoP and PoS expressions are in canonical form.

 Boolean functions expressed in canonical forms are cost-effective to be implemented.

 ### Standard form

-Simplified SoP and PoS expressions are in standard form.
+Simplified SoP and PoS expressions.
 Each term may contain a subset of variables, in normal or complement form.

 ### Non-standard form

-Expressions in the form such as $(A+B)\cdot C + \overline{B}$. $ $
+Any other boolean expressions.
+For example: $(A+B)\cdot C + \overline{B}$. $ $